sicchio/DM997X-Thesis-FALL16/beginning_of_semester_status.md

     * How has your project transformed or shifted over the summer break AND why?

+* **What is your semester schedule for writing and production?** Calendarise your workload backwards from the first week in December as a rough guide.

 * **Why have you chosen at this particular time to investigate your chosen thesis?**